International Day of Older Persons

-Our elders are the people that deserve respect for their experiences that they have gotten over time.
+Our elders are the people that deserve respect for the experiences that they have gotten over time.
 People celebrate this day by spending time with their grandparents, visiting old age homes, gifting them cards, flowers and arranging meals for them.
 Each year the International Day of Older Persons has a theme that is a social objective set by the UN for the well-being of older people.
-The Theme of International Day of Older Persons 2020 – “Pandemics: Do They Change How We Address Age and Ageing?”.
+The Theme of International Day of Older Persons 2021 – “Digital Equity for All Ages“.

 In many countries, politicians make speeches that focus on senior citizens.
 Government declares several schemes regarding the benefits for senior citizens on this day.
 Some radios, televisions, and newspapers publish interviews with senior citizens on various issues such as achievements they made to create a better society.
 Older people need help and support to survive because of their degrading health due to age, and we must actively do so whenever and however we can.